 The Corporation's LTIP applies to a group of key executives approved by the Committee that is much smaller than the group eligible for IPKE and SIP awards.
 It is intended to provide incentive compensation to participants based on the Corporation's ability to sustain target levels of performance over a 3-year performance cycle.
-Under the formulas in effect for 3-year cycles ending in 1994 and 1995, LTIP awards are based on target percentages (ranging from 10% to 35%) of each participant's average base salary over the 3-year performance cycle.
-If the Corporation does not achieve a threshold average ROE set by the Committee over the 3-year performance cycle, no payouts are made under the LTIP.
-When the Corporation's average ROE exceeds the threshold level, the target payouts to participants are adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by ROAA, and based upon the Corporation's asset growth over the period.
-Relative ROAA and growth of assets are equally weighted in the payout determination.
-In addition, LTIP awards to participants may be adjusted by the Committee based on each individual's performance (from 0% to 140% of the individual's targeted amount as adjusted for the Corporation's performance).
-In the Committee's judgment, these performance measures are closely linked to stockholder value creation and reinforce desired long-term strategies and performance.
+Under the formula in effect for the 3-year cycle ending in 1995, LTIP awards were based on target percentages (ranging from 10% to 50%) of each participant's average base salary over the 3-year performance cycle.
+If the Corporation did not achieve a threshold average ROE of 15% over the 3-year performance cycle, no payouts were to be made under the LTIP.
+When the Corporation's average ROE exceeded the threshold level, the target payouts to participants were to be adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by ROA, and based upon the Corporation's asset growth over the period.
+Relative ROA and growth of assets were equally weighted in the payout determination.
+In addition, LTIP awards to participants were to be adjusted by the Committee based on each individual's performance (from 0% to 140% of the individual's targeted amount as adjusted for the Corporation's performance).
+In the Committee's judgment, these performance measures were closely linked to stockholder value creation and reinforced desired long-term strategies and performance.